autocontracts/lightstreams/white-paper.md

 Users of the Lightstreams network will have the ability to follow producers of content and themes that producers tag their works.
 This will serve as a twitter like communication medium where users will be able to be directly informed about subjects and content that interest them.

 Customers who have purchased content will also be able to direct feedback to content producers who have opted in for this service.
-They will be able also to get tokens sharing the content that they already bought.
 Using the Permissioned Blocks protocol, all direct feedback will be private with the option for producers to enable selected feedback to become public.

+Content Producers will also be able to reward customers with tokens for recommending content they have bought to people in their network.

 ### Credible Customer Reviews